hmqyu/haskell-avatar-maker/README.md

-# haskell-avatar-maker
+# a simple avatar maker
-an avatar maker that creates headshots of humans done in a stylized format. written in haskell.
+a command line app that, when given various inputs, creates a human avatar done in a stylized format. written in haskell.